bigfork/silverstripe-linkset/README.md

 # SilverStripe Linkset
-Adds to easy to implement link options to the CMS
+Adds easy to implement link options to the CMS

 ## Features
 - Choose from the following options: None, Page, File, URL